How Do You Get Reviews On Google?

 Why are Google reviews important?

 Google reviews are undeniably the most powerful way to instil trust in your business as they demonstrate genuine approval of your services as opposed to a sales pitch.
-Studies have shown that 90% of people agree that positive reviews influence their opinion of a company.
-This reveals the power of reviews.
+Studies have shown that 90% of people agree that positive reviews influence their purchasing decisions.
+That’s the power of positive feedback!

 Reviews initially attract customers, but they also help clients choose between you and your competitors.
-It is therefore crucial that you utilise them.
-SEO is amazing for boosting your ranking and helping your business get found online, but it can only go so far.
+SEO is fantastic for increasing your online visibility, but it can only go so far.

 How to set up Google reviews – 5 easy steps